AazeJetson/Jetson-Orbslam2-Python/README.md

 # ORB-SLAM2-PYTHON-GPU-RGBD

-This is a package of modified libraries and script used to make orbslam2 compatible with python.
+This is a package of modified libraries and script used to make orbslam2 full python binding.
+This was tested on fresh jetpack 4.5.1 install

 Each original license and name tag is kept in each package.
 If somethings was forgetten dont hesitate to advice me for making the expected change.